Know What You Can Do To Help Someone Who is Suicidal

 - Stay with him/her - do something together

-- If you have immediate concern for your friend's life, call law enforcement
+- If you have immediate concern for your friend's life, call law enforcement for emergency intervention

 - Give your friend the number for the suicide prevention hotline and make sure they call